cliffcotino/httpie-oauth2-client-credentials/README.md

 # hca-httpie-auth

-As an auth plugin for httpie, it obtains a token with the OAuth2.0 client_credentials flow before executing http, and adds the `Authorzaion: Bearer ${token}` header to the executed request.
+As an auth plugin for httpie, it obtains a token with the OAuth2.0 client_credentials flow before executing http, and adds the `Authorization: Bearer ${token}` header to the executed request.

 ## Token request patterns